Blockfinance-ECO/.github/profile/README.md

 <img src="https://github.com/Blockfinance-ECO/.github/blob/main/profile/crwksp_logo.png" alt="CryptoWorkspace Logo" style="width:350px">

 Is an ongoing three year in-house development.
-CryptoWorkspace is SaaS platform which provides a comprehensive solution for individuals and companies looking to manage their bitcoin transactions.
+CryptoWorkspace is a SaaS platform which provides a comprehensive solution for individuals and companies looking to manage their bitcoin transactions.

 As bitcoin transactions are built on a decentralized blockchain technology, ensuring safety and compliance requires the use of specific tools to gather necessary information.